playfulCloud/Dream-tracker/README.md

     * User is able to define duration of a habit
     * User is able to attach category to a habit(in predefined set of categories or created one)
     * User is able to attach habit to a certain goal
-    * User is able to define difficulty of habit
+    * User is able to define difficulty of habit(Easy/Medium/Hard)
     * User is able to add other people to habit or goal via email or username
+    * User is able to define status of a habit(Active/Inactive)
 * User is able to create goal
   * User is able to define list of habits which goal consist of
   * User is able to define amount of done habits to finish a goal